HFAiLab/jupyterlab_tensorboard_pro/README.md

 > In fact, the status prompt of tensorboard itself is not friendly now, and we will further investigate whether there is a better way to experience it later.

+## Debug

+You can use `jupyter-lab --debug` to enable debug logging for JupyterLab and TensorBoard.

 ## Develop